srijken/web-www-v2/content/dictionary/_index.en.md

 ---
-title: Dictionary
+title: DIVDictionary
-intro: |-
-  Working for DIVD, we aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can mitigate them.

-  But what are exactly are (zero-day) vulnerabilities, and why is it so important to find them as soon as possible?
-Find these (and other) frequently used cyber security definitions on this page.
+intro: On this page, the DIVD Dictionary, you can find a clarification of the cyber security words and phrases you can find on our website.
+The DIVDictionary intends to explain what each of the words specifically means for DIVD.
 ---
 ## Hacking